elix/elix.org/content/mixins.md

 ## Example: Adding page dots to a carousel

-As an example, suppose we want to add [PageDotsMixin](PageDotsMixin) to a [SlidingViewport](SlidingViewport) to create a carousel with page dots.
+As an example, suppose we want to add [PageDotsMixin](PageDotsMixin) to a [SlidingStage](SlidingStage) to create a carousel with page dots.
 Our component can use [ShadowTemplateMixin](ShadowTemplateMixin) to populate its shadow tree.
 That mixin wants the component to define a property called [symbols.template](symbols#template).
-Inside that property, we can use the `PageDotsMixin.wrap` function to wrap an instance of `SlidingViewport`:
+Inside that property, we can use the `PageDotsMixin.wrap` function to wrap an instance of `SlidingStage`:

     class SimpleElement extends
         PageDotsMixin(ShadowTemplateMixin(HTMLElement))) {